Fed lifts rate by quarter-point and signals more hikes ahead

 Retail sales, for example, have fallen for two straight months, suggesting that consumers are becoming more cautious about spending.
 Manufacturing output has fallen for two months.
 On the other hand, the nation’s job market – the most important pillar of the economy – remains strong, with the unemployment rate at a 53-year low at 3.5%.

-The Fed’s statement indicated that the central bank no longer regards COVID-19 as a driver of higher prices.
+The Fed’s latest policy statement indicated that the central bank no longer regards COVID-19 as a driver of higher prices.
 It removed from its statement a reference to the pandemic as a cause of supply shocks that have heightened inflation.
-It also dropped a reference to “public health” as among the factors it will consider when assessing its next steps.

 Over the past year, with businesses sharply raising pay to try to attract and keep enough workers, Powell has expressed concern that wage growth in the labor-intensive service sector would keep inflation too high.
 Businesses typically pass their increased labor costs on to their customers by charging higher prices, thereby perpetuating inflation pressures.